Azure/azure-sdk-for-net/sdk/openai/Azure.AI.OpenAI/README.md

 ### Stream chat messages

-Streaming chat completions use the `CompleteChatStreaming` and `CompleteChatStreamingAsync` method, which return a `ResultCollection<StreamingChatCompletionUpdate>` or `AsyncResultCollection<StreamingChatCompletionUpdate>` instead of a `ClientResult<ChatCompletion>`.
+Streaming chat completions use the `CompleteChatStreaming` and `CompleteChatStreamingAsync` method, which return a `ResultCollection<StreamingChatCompletionUpdate>` or `AsyncCollectionResult<StreamingChatCompletionUpdate>` instead of a `ClientResult<ChatCompletion>`.
 These result collections can be iterated over using `foreach` or `await foreach`, with each update arriving as new data is available from the streamed response.

 ```C# Snippet:StreamChatMessages
 AzureOpenAIClient azureClient = new(